 Navigation

 The navigation system moves the player from where they currently are to where you've just clicked.
-There are many ways to do navigation systems and there is no true one way.
-Some adventure games use a first person perpestive and therefore total side-step the problem (see ShadowGate and Myst)
+There are many ways to do navigation systems and there is no one true way.
+Some adventure games use a first person perpestive and therefore totally side-step the problem (see ShadowGate and Myst)

 Navigation in games is generally referred to as pathfinding.
 If you want to search for more on this topic that's the term to use.
 Paths describe a line the player character can follow to get to the desired position without walking through walls, tables, small dogs etc. The path to be found is from where the player character currently is to where the mouse has just been pressed.
 It's better if the path returned is the shortest possible path or somewhat near the shortest possible path - you don't want the player character wandering all over the screen when you've asked him to move five metres to the left.